 - First game: Mephisto is the ruler of Mephisto's Realm.
 Striking a deal with Doctor Doom, Mephisto gave Doom the powerful Twilight Sword in exchange for the soul of the X-Man Nightcrawler.
 When the heroes traveled to Mephisto's Realm to rescue Nightcrawler, Mephisto's equally depraved son, Blackheart, manages to capture Jean Grey for him.
 Mephisto then has both Nightcrawler and Jean Grey locked in separate cages hanging above the bottomless pit of the Infinite Vortex.
 The demon lord gives the heroes a Sadistic Choice of freeing one of the X-Men, at the cost of letting the other plummet into the Vortex to their death.
 When finally confronted by the heroes, Mephisto congratulates them for surviving in his realm for so long and promises to reward them by resurrecting the soul of the sacrificed X-Men.
 However, Mephisto reveals that he had corrupted their soul into becoming his brainwashed puppet, and sics them on the heroes so he could claim their souls as well.
 Despite the heroes managing to free the corrupted X-Men, they will still be forever bound as Mephisto's slave.
 Rather than live as his pawn and to give the heroes a chance to escape, the X-Man will perform a Heroic Sacrifice to stop Mephisto.
 The deaths of the X-Man will result in two separate bad endings depending on the player's choice of who to sacrifice.
 In another bad ending, Mephisto will attempt to conquer our dimension resulting in cataclysmic destruction.
 Despite only appearing in one level, Mephisto stands out from the plethora of villains the game has to offer.

-- The Black Order (third game and a Continuity Reboot): Dormammu is the supreme ruler of the Dark Dimension and Arch-Enemy to Doctor Strange.
+- The Black Order (third game and a Continuity Reboot): Dormammu is the supreme ruler of the Dark Dimension and Arch-Enemy of Doctor Strange.
 When the heroes flee to the Dimension to escape the titular Black Order, they progress through and eventually find Dormammu has brainwashed Strange, using him to open a portal through which he can travel through directly and merge the Dark Dimension with the "main" universe, planning to use the Reality Stone to accomplish this to corrupt and torture all of reality.
 Once he becomes aware of the party, he turns Strange against them and takes great amusement at their efforts not to kill the Sorcerer despite being in mortal peril at his hand.
 When Strange attempts to break free, Dormammu possesses him directly and vows that for the "crime" of trespassing, they shall pay with their lives.
 Angered when the Reality Stone causes an anomaly that allows his temporary defeat and the heroes steal the stone back, Dormammu drops all pretense of courtesy and respect and attempts to kill the party one final time as they flee to the moon.
 Despite his superficial politeness, and being the villain for only one chapter, Dormammu's ultimate goal of absorbing, corrupting and torturing the universe, combined with his godlike powers and sadism, make him even viler than main villain Thanos.

-- Ghost Rider (GBA version): Mephisto is behind all the evil in the game.
+- Ghost Rider (2007) (GBA version): Mephisto is behind all the evil in the game.
 Seeking to expand his hellish kingdom, Mephisto decides to create a Hell on Earth by drawing a glyph that would break the seal between Hell and Earth and trigger the apocalypse.
-Choosing Johnny Blaze to become the Ghost Rider, he has his dad killed, and orders Vengeance to kill his girlfriend Roxanne when Blaze refuses to serve him.
+Choosing Johnny Blaze to become the Ghost Rider, Mephisto has Blaze's dad killed, and orders Vengeance to kill his girlfriend Roxanne when Blaze refuses to serve him.
 Once the glyph has been drawn into the Earth by Johnny, Mephisto tries to kill Johnny so that nobody can stop him.

 - Marvel vs. Capcom: Infinite: Ultron, upon fusing with Sigma, begins seeking the Infinity Stones to remake both the Marvel and Capcom universes to his liking.
-Attacking Xgard, Ultron Sigma uses the Sigma Virus to enslave its people, parading them in front of Thor before infecting him and forcing him to fight his friends while Ultron gloats.
-He also schemes with Grandmaster Meio to drop a bomb on Earth to infect all living things on the planet.
+Attacking Xgard, Ultron-Sigma uses the Sigma Virus to enslave its people, parading them in front of Thor before infecting him and forcing him to fight his friends while Ultron gloats.
+He also schemes with Grandmaster Meio to drop a virus-loaded bomb on Earth to infect all living things on the planet.
 When Dante tricks him with the Soul Stone, Ultron Omega attempts to slowly drain him of his life.
 Desiring nothing less than the extinction of all souls, Ultron is loathed by every hero and almost every villain.